crystalsolenoid/QK-at-RC/src/projects/one-dot/index.md

     alt: "Colorful pastel circles overlap to form a wobbly path, leading to more circles forming an ellipse."
 github: https://github.com/crystalsolenoid/one-dot
 #play: true
+summary: A colorful hello-Rust physics toy that follows the mouse.
 ---